arunsurya77/hesp_pipeline/README.md

 # HESP Pipeline
 This repo hosts the pipeline for HESP echelle spectrograph.
 ## Installation
-The repo can be cloned using git clone
-`git clone https://github.com/arunsurya77/hesp_pipeline/`
+The repo can be cloned using git clone to desired location `git clone https://github.com/arunsurya77/hesp_pipeline/`

 it has following files